-- 3. Plaintiffs' claims were timely commenced in accordance with the Partnership Agreement, and they could not have been commenced sooner. - 4.
-Defendant's receipt of distributions that she was not entitled to is a material breach of the Partnership Agreement. - 5.
-The Partnerships were not limited partnerships, and Defendant's law regarding limited partnerships is not applicable.
+3. Plaintiffs' claims were timely commenced in accordance with the Partnership Agreement, and they could not have been commenced sooner.

-II.
+4. Defendants' receipt of distributions that they were not entitled to is a material breach of the Partnership Agreement.

+5. The Partnerships were not limited partnerships, and Defendants' law regarding limited partnerships is not applicable.

 STATEMENT OF FACTS

-Unlike some of the other defendants in this action, it is undisputed that Defendant is a partner of S&P and that she received distributions from S&P in excess of her contributions to S&P.
+Unlike some of the other defendants in this action, it is undisputed that Defendants are partners of P&S and that they received distributions from P&S in excess of her contributions to P&S.

-Those distributions in excess of her contributions were the result of improper distributions from the Partnership caused by the bad acts of Michael Sullivan, the former Managing General Partner of the Partnerships, and others.
+Those distributions in excess of their contributions were the result of improper distributions from the Partnership caused by the bad acts of Michael Sullivan, the former Managing General Partner of the Partnerships, and others.

-This action seeks, inter alia, to require Defendant to contribute those excess distributions back to the Partnership now that the Partnership is winding down, in accordance with Florida law.
+This action seeks, inter alia, to require Defendants to contribute those excess distributions back to the Partnership now that the Partnership is winding down, in accordance with Florida law.

-On or about March 10, 2014, Defendant filed the Motion seeking summary judgment in her favor.
-However, in addition to undisputed facts like that Defendant remains a partner of S&P, the following disputed issues of material fact prevent granting the Motion:
+On or about March 10, 2014, Defendants filed the Motion seeking summary judgment in her favor.
+However, the following disputed issues of material fact prevent granting the Motion:

-- The Partnership did not begin winding down until after the appointment of the Conservator. - The Conservator could not have reasonably discovered the transfer of the improper distributions to Defendant prior to his appointment.
+- The Partnership did not begin winding down until after the appointment of the Conservator. - The Conservator could not have reasonably discovered the transfer of the improper nature of the distributions to Defendants prior to his appointment.

-- This lawsuit could not have been commenced against the Defendant at an earlier time than when it was commenced. - The discovery of the Madoff fraud could not have reasonably led to the discovery of the claims against the Defendant by the Conservator. - The Partnerships are not limited partnerships.
+- This lawsuit could not have been commenced against the Defendants at an earlier time than when it was commenced. - The discovery of the Madoff fraud could not have reasonably led to the discovery of the claims against the Defendants by the Conservator. - The Partnerships are not limited partnerships.

-These disputed facts, in conjunction with undisputed facts like that Defendant remains a partner of S&P (and is thus required to contribute to the Partnership at its winding up), weigh in favor of denying Defendant's motion for summary judgment.
+These disputed facts, in conjunction with undisputed facts like that Defendants remains a partner of P&S (and is thus required to contribute to the Partnership at its winding up), weigh in favor of denying Defendant's motion for summary judgment.